ROGER HIGGS, CV & PUBLICATIONS

 - Higgs, R. 2017a.
 Comment on “An integrated chemo- and sequence-stratigraphic framework of the Early Pennsylvanian deepwater outcrops near Kirby, Arkansas, USA, and its implications on remnant basin tectonics”.
 Marine and Petroleum Geology.
 Weblink

 - Higgs, R. 2017b.
 Reinterpreting the paleosalinity and water depth of peripheral foreland basin flysch.
 AAPG Search and Discovery Article #30508, 83 pp. Weblink

 - Higgs, R. 2018.
-IMMINENT METRE-SCALE NON-ANTHROPOGENIC SEA LEVEL RISE, NOTHING TO DO WITH CO2 (mostly conference abstracts, 2016-18, on ResearchGate).
-Weblink
+IMMINENT METRE-SCALE NON-ANTHROPOGENIC SEA LEVEL RISE, NOTHING TO DO WITH CO2: a collection of mostly conference abstracts and one-page unpublished ‘Technical Notes’, 2016-19, on:

 MANUSCRIPTS REJECTED FOR PUBLICATION